 Gail Damerow, author of The Chicken Health Handbook, points out that “a person handling chicks or ducklings can easily get bits of poop dust on their hands from the hatchling’s feet or body.
 Children, with their immature immune systems, are especially vulnerable to getting sick if they then put their hands in their mouth, or touch their nose or eyes.”
 Use common sense, folks: wash your hands after handling any animal and after using the restroom, and ensure children’s hands are washed properly, too.

-Speaking of things not to put into your mouth, consider these recent recalls due Salmonella:
+Speaking of things not to put into your mouth, consider these 2018 recalls due Salmonella:

 - Raw turkey, (90 cases, 40 hospitalized)

 - Shell eggs from a commercial poultry farm, (45 cases, 11 hospitalized)

 - Pasta Salad, (21 cases, 5 hospitalizations)

 - Honey Smacks cereal, (100 cases, 30 hospitalized)